janearc/cooking/recipes/coffee/pour-over.md

 - there seems to be a difference between the unbleached and the bleached paper filters. you wouldn't think it makes a difference, but i was running out of filters, went to buy more, and noticed there were two kinds, and bought the unbleached ones, ran water through the unbleached ones, and tasted it. they actually taste really different. they're much more mild and taste like paper or cardboard maybe without a strange overtone to it. so maybe next time you go to replace your filters, buy the brown ones. not a big deal, but worth doing.

 - i realise this sounds probably impossibly fancy but i also notice the importance of the water that goes into the coffee. i have a chemex at work and a chemex at home and i use the same filters and the same coffee in the same exact amounts every day and can test small variations. ultimately what i wind up tasting is the difference between the water i have at home and the (big, expensive) filtered water system we have at work. so if you can find a way to improve the water that goes into your coffee, this will make a big difference (it's one of the primary factors that goes into a high-end whisky).

+- temperature deserves its own subsection:
+  - coffee changes taste over a range of temperatures. you may find that brewing your coffee hotter brings out notes that you did not know were there or (alternatively) that you don't want there. for me, i prefer richer, nuttier, chocolatier coffees to be brewed hotter, and more acid, fruitier coffees to be brewed cooler, although i make exceptions for this.
+  - i use a digital, temperature-holding kettle when i am at home and i have a temperature probe so i am pretty clear on what my water is doing. on an average day, coffee at the kettle is 203&deg;F, coffee in the gooseneck kettle is as cool as 177&deg;F, and coffee in the chemex as it is filtering drops anywhere from 10-20&deg;F in the filter before it hits my cup, which is about *144&deg;F*.
+  - you should use some of your hot water to heat your chemex before you start so the coffee doesn't cool dramatically coming out of the filter
+  - you should *also* heat your gooseneck kettle the way you do a teakettle - give it 75cc's of hot water, swish it around, and toss it; the water will stay a much more consistent temperature.
+  - perform the entirety of this operation on an insulated mat or wood block; doing this on a granite countertop is a good way to cool things quickly (and your chemex is on a scale, right?)
+  - with coarse grounds, you can brew a pretty hot cup of coffee, pretty quickly, in the chemex (especially if you have a source of hot water and don't use a kettle) because the water runs right through the grounds. your coffee will cool more for finer grounds (and be more greatly extracted), so you may want to compensate by increasing the temperature (and reducing the amount of coffee you use).
+  - all of this goes to say that a pour over should never be so hot that it burns your tongue. it is a hot, but never scalding, beverage.